 If you've been diagnosed with HIV (human immunodeficiency virus), or know someone who has, the need for support and compassion couldn't be greater.
 But all too often HIV-positive people become targets of AIDS discrimination and stigma.
 On top of handling new health challenges, they sometimes face rejection by family and friends.
 They may be forced out of homes, lose jobs, or even become victims of violence.
 The following information can help you learn about ways to cope with AIDS discrimination.
-It can also help you better and understand civil rights for HIV-positive people.
+It can also help you better understand civil rights for HIV-positive people.

 What's Behind AIDS Discrimination and Stigma?